-The Yadkin Valley Community School is an independent school located in historic downtown Elkin, North Carolina, that provides an outstanding learning environment within small multi-age classrooms for children in grades Kindergarten through Sixth.
-The key to creating this holistic learning environment is to have well-trained and passionate teachers who will be able to meet each child at their learning level and who will be able to fully utilize the many natural and community based resources that are inherent to downtown Elkin.
-The Yadkin Valley Community School serves the towns of Elkin and Jonesville, as well as the surrounding communities in Surry, Yadkin and Wilkes counties and beyond.
+The Yadkin Valley Community School is an independent school located in historic downtown Elkin, North Carolina.
+We provide an outstanding learning environment within small, multi-age classrooms for children in grades kindergarten through eighth.
+The key to creating this holistic learning environment is to have well-trained and passionate teachers who meet each child at their learning level and fully utilize the many natural and community based resources that are inherent to downtown Elkin.
+The Yadkin Valley Community School serves the towns of Elkin and Jonesville, as well as the surrounding communities in Surry, Yadkin, Wilkes, Alleghany, and Forsyth counties.

 OUR MISSION: To develop a unique educational environment that fosters the whole child by encouraging academic excellence, joy of learning, creativity, curiosity, mindfulness, self-empowerment and community awareness.

 WHAT WE BELIEVE:

 1. Every child learns in a unique way and at a different pace.
 Meeting the children where they are academically and developmentally allows them to advance through the curriculum as they are ready, guided by the teacher and an individualized learning plan.

 2. Multi-age classrooms are beneficial.
 Younger children learn from older children; older children reinforce their learning by teaching concepts they have already mastered.
 In this way, the group of children become like a family.

 3. Kids should be inspired to learn, not forced or bribed.
 For great education to occur, students must choose to study long, hard and effectively because they genuinely love it!
 Through an engaging curriculum and prepared learning environment as well as passionate teachers, we will inspire our students to become deeply in love with learning.
 They will learn in “the flow” and absorb large amounts of information, knowledge, understanding, connections and wisdom in a short time.